AliceWonderMiscreations/FileWrapper/README.md

 This example serves an image file:

     use \AWonderPHP\FileWrapper\FileWrapper as FileWrapper;
-    $obj = new FileWrapper('/srv/images/sexy.jpg');
+    $obj = new FileWrapper('/srv/images/image.jpg');
     $obj->sendfile();
     exit();

-The class will figure out the file is `image/jpeg` and serve the file to the requesting client as such.
+Assuming the file actually is a JPEG image, the class will figure out the file MIME type is `image/jpeg` and serve the file to the requesting client as such.

 ### Audio Download